 Cold Spring Harbor, NY — The enzyme telomerase has received a great deal of attention since 1998 when researchers showed that expressing this enzyme in human tissue culture cells significantly extended the life-span of the cells.
-Telomerase expression was immediately recognized as a useful strategy for growing the large number of cells required for cell-based therapeutic procedures.
+Telomerase expression was immediately recognized as a useful strategy for growing a large number of cells required for cell-based therapeutic procedures.
 Now, however, scientists report that using telomerase to extend the life-span of human tissue culture cells is associated with activation of the c-myc oncogene and thus may present some level of cancer risk if the cells are intended for therapeutic use in humans.

 David Beach, of the Wolfson Institute for Biomedical Research (University College London) and his colleagues reported these findings in the June 15 issue of Nature.
 Joining Beach in the study were Jing Wang of Genetica, Inc. (Cambridge, Massachusetts) and Gregory Hannon of Cold Spring Harbor Laboratory.